-The benchmarks we'll be examining in this chapter are meant to tests the performance of code that updates and queries the state of relational automata, and compare it to equivalent hand-written Java or C# code (Benchmarks that test the functional subset of the language for purely computational tasks are available here).
+The benchmarks we'll be examining in this chapter are meant to test the performance of code that updates and queries the state of relational automata, and compare it to equivalent hand-written Java or C# code (Benchmarks that test the functional subset of the language for purely computational tasks are available here).
 The code generated by the Cell compiler is very close, in terms of performance, to equivalent, hand-written object-oriented code, and in some cases even outperforms it.

 Compared to garbage-collected, object-oriented languages like Java or C#, Cell has a number of both structural advantages and disadvantages in terms of performance.
 One major disadvantage is the deferred update model of relational automata: when an instruction that updates a member or mutable relation variable is executed, the update is not applied immediately, but stored in temporary memory until the message handler returns, which obviously involves a certain amount of overhead.
 A separate but related source of overhead is support for transactions.
 Another disadvantage is that in Cell, you can (and usually will) specify a set of integrity constraints (that is, keys and foreign keys) on the state of relational automata that need to be checked at runtime.
 A static analysis of the codebase can remove some of this overhead, but not all of it all the time.
 A more general problem is that mutability in Cell is subject to a number of restrictions that are bound to negatively affect performance in at least some situations.